RichardGAnthology/Investment-Management-Tool/README.md

 # Hello everyone.
 Welcome to my capstone project.

-## In order for this project to be successful you will need to -
+## In order for this project to be successful I was tasked with -

 ### Project Details